-Techno is a precise genre — every sub-style has its own BPM bracket, its own kick character, its own preferred synth (Roland TR-909, TB-303, Juno pads).
-Just writing techno gives you a generic 4/4 beat with no city, no decade, no character.
-The 10 templates below name a sub-genre, a tempo, a kick type and a sound-design hook so each output sounds like it came from a specific club, not a stock library.
+Techno is a precise genre.
+Every sub-style has its own BPM bracket, its own kick character, and its own signature synth (Roland TR-909, TB-303, Juno pads).
+Just typing techno into Suno gives you a generic 4/4 beat with no city, no decade, and no character.
+The 10 templates below each name a sub-genre, a tempo, a kick type, and a sound-design hook, so every output sounds like it came from a specific club rather than a stock library.

 What a high-quality prompt should contain